Canon 70D vs Panasonic GX8

-The Canon EOS 70D and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were announced, respectively, in July 2013 and July 2015.
+The Canon EOS 70D and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were revealed to the public, respectively, in July 2013 and July 2015.
 The 70D is a DSLR, while the GX8 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (70D) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on an APS-C (70D) and a Four Thirds (GX8) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably smaller (28 percent) than the Canon 70D.
 Moreover, the GX8 is substantially lighter (35 percent) than the 70D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (70D) and the Micro Four Thirds Lens Catalog (GX8).
 Mirrorless cameras, such as the GX8, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.